harness/developer-hub/docs/platform/triggers/trigger-on-a-new-artifact.md

   :::note

-  In a Docker repository linked to a trigger, the trigger initially stays 'pending' since there are no available tags.
-Upon the first artifact push, the trigger status changes to 'success' because of new tags, yet this alone won't activate the pipeline. **The pipeline is triggered only after a second push to Docker.**
+  When you link a Docker repository to a trigger, the trigger status will remain `pending` until there are available tags.
+After the first artifact push, the trigger status changes to `success` because of new tags, but this alone will not activate the pipeline. **The pipeline will only be triggered after a second push to Docker.**

   :::